 Kirsten Harris-Talley brings to Progress Alliance over 10 years of experience in training, program development, organizational development and evaluation.
 She started her work in political activism organizing for the passing of the Healthy Youth Act, the state law that supports science-based sexual health education.
 She currently manages Progress Alliance’s granting process, internal programs like the Heroes Narrative project, and emerging work with communities of color, single women and young people.
 She is also a founding board member of Surge Northwest, a nonprofit which advances community engagement, education, and policy advocacy for racial and reproductive justice.
 When she has downtime she loves to read, cook with her family and rock the mic on karaoke.

-Jessica Jones comes to Progress Alliance with over three years of experience in non-profit operations and development, as well as five years of event planning experience.
-She started her political activism fighting for reproductive justice with Planned Parenthood Votes NW, before going on to support local political candidates with Progressive Majority Washington.
-She most recently served as Operations Director for The Washington Bus, leading the organization in doubling revenue for their signature summer fundraiser, building new rebranded organizational websites, and built out equity-centered Human Resources policies and hiring systems.
+Jessica Jones comes to Progress Alliance with over five years of experience in progressive political non-profits, as well as five years of event planning experience.
+She most recently served as Operations Director for The Washington Bus, leading the organization in doubling revenue for their signature summer fundraiser, building new rebranded organizational websites, and developing equity-centered Human Resources policies and hiring systems.
 Jessica currently serves as Board Treasurer of Ingersoll Gender Center, supporting the self determination of transgender and gender nonconforming communities through peer-led support groups, advocacy, and community organizing.
 She has a passion for organizational development and is excited to bring a systems lens to operations work at Progress Alliance.
 In her free time, Jessica loves seeing local music, drawing, and exploring the outdoors.

 Brian is a founding board member of Progress Alliance and currently Director of the Water, Sanitation & Hygiene program at Gates Foundation.
 He was a corporate vice president at Microsoft, leading an international portfolio of R&D projects.
 He received his BA in Mathematics and Computer Science from the University of Waterloo, and a Certificate in Sustainable Business from the Bainbridge Graduate Institute.